 Hanson Hall

-Hanson Hall has four floors and houses over 150 students.
+Hanson Hall has four floors and houses 148 first-year students.
 It is named for President Henry W.A.
 Hanson who served as Gettysburg College President from 1923 to 1952.

 Huber Hall

-First opened in 1917, Huber Hall was fully renovated in 1999 and it now houses 100 first-year students.
+First opened in 1917, Huber Hall houses 98 first-year students.
 Each room typically houses two or three students, with male and female bathrooms on all floors.
 It is named for Charles H. Huber, whose service to the College extended from 1896 to 1941.

 Patrick Hall